DitteBuy/data-project-group-19/README.md

 ## How to run the code:
 **ResearchQuestion1&2.Rmd:** Download the raw file and open it in RStudio.
 Specify the location of the downloaded datasets in the code:
 * For Research Question 1, you need to specify the correct file path for the dataset 'metadata' in the file_path variable.
 Update the file path with the location where the dataset file 'metadata' is stored on your computer, for example: "C:/Users/YourName/Documents".
 * Repeat this process when starting Research Question 2 for the genera_counts dataset.
 Ensure that you provide the correct path for the genera_counts dataset, like so: "C:/Users/YourName/Documents".

+* At the start of the code for Research Question 2, remove the # from the install.packages lines for any libraries you don't already have installed.

 Then click 'Run All' to execute the entire script.